marczz/mzlinux_pages/system/filesystems.md

     creates bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
 86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI and MIPS64EL UEFI with  MBR or GPT partition are supported.

+An advice given by _mkusb_ manual is if you want to re-use a USB drive previously used for a booting image, you should wipe the first megabyte it with dd (overwrite with zeros), otherwise grub-install doesn't want to write into the mbr area, because it recognizes the CD file system

 # LVM {#lvm}